What is the Waterfall Model?

 A successful data warehouse project requires that user requirements are critically analyzed.

 It is not about what the business user wants, but what he really needs:

 “Whatever you want, we’ll make it happen!”

-The task of a good analyst is, therefore, to work this out together with the business users and to lead them in the right direction.
+Therefore, the task of a good analyst is to work this out together with the business users and lead them in the right direction.

 The rude awakening usually comes at a later stage of the project, when it turns out that what was specified has been implemented, but that this does not correspond to what is really needed.

 My experience from more than 20 years in various roles is that the full responsibility for the implemented business requirements is shifted exclusively to the business users:

 No, dear project managers and analysts!
 You are the experts who should know how a data warehouse project is handled.
 Your task is to support the business user in working out the desired requirements.

 - Mixing of functional requirements and non-functional requirements